-Google is making Core Web Vitals a major part of it’s ranking factor in 2021.
-This means that your website will be judged according to these 3 metrics, and your search ranking affected accordingly.
+Google is making Core Web Vitals a major part of its ranking factor in 2021.
+This means that your website will be judged according to 3 primary metrics, and your search ranking affected accordingly.
 In short, Core Web Vitals are a new set of performance metrics that highlight aspects of web page development that affect user experience (UX); these include page loading, interactivity and visual stability.
 These metrics will also be the main measure to appear in “Google top stories”, a carousel of top results that appear at the beginning of a Google search result.

 LCP – Largest Contentful Paint

 LCP is how long it takes a page to load from the point of view of an actual user.
 In other words: it’s the time from clicking on a link to seeing the majority of the content on-screen.
 Here are some things you can do to improve your site’s LCP: